A Taxonomy for the Configurations of Quadruply Lensed Quasars: Test Drive

-Distinguishing between near-circular and non-circular systems is more challenging because there is a one-dimensional family of ellipses (with varying position angle) that passes through any 4 given points [e.g.\citet{Wucknitz_2002}].
-The ellipses drawn in Figure \ref{fig:thescheme} are those of the Witt-Wynne construction, with semi-axes parallel to the asymptotes of Witt's hyperbola (and parallel to the semi-axes of the construction's implicit gravitational potential).
+As discussed in the previous section, distinguishing between near-circular and non-circular systems is more challenging.
 Non-circularity is most easily recognized in the doubly symmetric super-kites, and also fairly obvious in at least some kites, again by virtue of their symmetry.
 It is least obvious in the doubly asymmetric un-kites.

-But only 3 points are needed to construct a circle.
-If one draws a circle through the three closest quasar images, the distance of the fourth quasar image to that circle measures the degree of non-circularity without specification of the orientation of the potential.
-In Figure \ref{fig:etagam147} we show this circle for one of the more non-circular known lenses, PS J0147+46.

-The center of this circle can be found at the intersection of the bisectors of the two chords formed by the three closest images, but for the present purpose a visual estimate should suffice.
-One might also resort to the full Witt-Wynne construction to produce Wynne's ellipse, but this goes well beyond the spirit of our ``less is more'' approach.

-A generic feature of astronomical classification schemes is the identification of objects as either type~1 or type~2.
-We suggest that in classifying the systems in Figure \ref{fig:class12}, the label ``type~1'' be used for near-circular systems and ``type~2'' be used for non-circular systems.
-We urge the reader to make a best guess of one or the other, even when visual inspection gives conflicting cues.
-Classifiers who are compelled to equivocate should use types 1.3, and 1.7.

-The ellipticities of the Wynne ellipses for the systems in Figure \ref{fig:class12}, as reported by \citet{Luhtaru_2021}, are [0.15, 0.12, 0.15, 0.21], [0.06, 0.50, 0.27, 0.40] and [0.21, 0.52, 0.05, 0.13], left-to-right and top-to-bottom.
-The corresponding SIEP has the same ellipticity, but with the potential perpendicular to Wynne's ellipse.